ijlee2/ember-codemod-add-template-tags/README.md

 The codemod:

-- Statically analyzes code (doesn't need to know your build steps)
+- Statically analyzes code (doesn't need to build your projects)
 - Supports v1 apps (classic build, Webpack), v2 apps (Vite), v1 addons, and v2 addons
-- Supports monorepos
+- Supports monorepos (simply run it from the workspace root)

 ## Usage